-An LOR requires substantially more detail and must be submitted for the NIAMSís consideration at least 6 weeks (10 weeks is preferred) in advance of the application due date.
+An LOR requires substantially more detail and must be submitted for the NIAMSís consideration at least 10 weeks in advance of the application due date.
 You will be notified by the NIAMS if your LOR is accepted and you may submit a U01 application (Note: permission is only needed if the application has a budget requesting direct costs equal to or greater than $500,000 in direct costs in any given year).

 What are the due dates for the Letter of Request (applications with budgets of $500,000 or greater in direct costs in any given year) for a U01 Clinical Trial Application?

 What are the due dates for the Letter of Intent (U01 applications with budgets of less than $500,000 in direct costs in any given year and all U34 applications)?

 The Letter of Intent is requested 30 days prior to the application due date.